milangupta4/vdocipher-php/README.md

 Sample Code for VdoCipher in PHP

-There are 4 PHP files. `index.php` is the main file, and calls the 3 functions in the remaining files.
+There are 2 PHP files. `index.php` is the main file, and calls the 1 functions, vdo_embed_code, which returns the embed code.

-`vdo_init.php` contains all details such as VideoId, Client Secret Key and Annotation code.
-This is the only file that users have to edit.

-`vdo_otp.php` uses this information to generate OTP

-`vdo_play.php` uses OTP response to create embed code
+In `index.php` user has to only send video ID as argument to vdo_embed_code

+In `vdo_embed_code.php` user has to configure the client secret key.
+The time-to-live parameter is set to 300s here.

+The idea of this file is to create a single embed code, as given in index.php, which user can use as part of their PHP view.

+I have not yet added customizations such as watermark, IP-geo restrictions and URL whitelisting as part of this yet.